memsql/singlestore-spark-connector/README.md

 ```

 You do not need to provide a password when configuring a Spark Connector user that is Kerberized.
-The connector driver (MariaDB) will be able to authenticate the Kerberos user from the cache by the provided username.
+The connector driver (SingleStore JDBC driver) will be able to authenticate the Kerberos user from the cache by the provided username.
 Other than omitting a password with this configuration, using a Kerberized user with the Connector is no different than using a standard user.
 Note that if you do provide a password, it will be ignored.